othinAbbey/eastgro/README.md

 - **SMS & USSD Integration:** Africa's Talking API
 - **Weather & Climate Data:** Integrate a weather API like OpenWeatherMap or AccuWeather for climate data.

-Would you like me to assist you with any part of the implementation or provide specific code examples for a certain feature?

 an addition